charlesinwald/ClockChain/README.md

 # ClockChain
 Proof of concept blockchain that ensures the integrity of chronological events/data.
-For example, one could prove that they submitted a given document at given time before someone else.
+For example, one could prove that they submitted a given document at a given time before someone else.
-You can submit just a hash of the document if desired, keeping the original document secret, while still securing the timestamp on the blockchain.
+You can submit a hash of the document, keeping the original document secret while still securing the timestamp on the blockchain.

 # Potential Uses: